BattleTalent/community-docs/website/docs/projects/projects-props.md

 1. Change New Prefix to your desired prefix. (keeping the mod name in the prefix is recommended to reduce conflicting mods).
 1. Press the `Invoke` button.

-### Code changes
-Only actual CODE change that's needed per project is the following:

-In `Assets/Build/Entry.txt` edit `AddStoreItemTemplate("YOURPREFIX_YourModName_Your_Prop_Name", nil, "Prop name", "A description about the prop.")` at the bottom of the script.

-### Product name
+### Project name
-The product name should be changed manually so that the mod will have it's own name.
+The project name should be changed manually so that the mod will have it's own name.
 1. Go to `Edit/Project Settings/Player/Product Name`.
 1. Change `YOURPREFIX_ModName` to your prefix + modname.
 (No _ at the end)